Societal Consequences of Trumpism

-- White House Chief Strategist Steve Bannon has called the media the "opposition party."
-He has said that they have no power and that they should keep their mouths shut.
+- 1/26/17: White House Chief Strategist Steve Bannon has called the media the "opposition party."
+He has said that they should keep their mouths shut.

-- Several journalists who were observers during the Inauguration were arrested and charged with the most serious level of offense (felony) under the District of Columbia’s law against rioting..
+- 1/23/17: Several journalists who were observers during Trump's Inauguration were arrested and charged with a felony (the most serious level of crime) under Washington, DC's law against rioting.